adalbertocajueiro/edscorbot-angular/README.md

 2. The second service to be launched is `C/C++`.
 Follows the instructions of that project achieve that.

-3. Finally, laung the Angular service as follows:
+3. Finally, launch the Angular service as follows:

-    * Inside the folder `edscorbot-angular` run the command `npm start`.
-It will launch the microservice using the proxy configurations to avoid CORS problem with the Java microservice.
+    * Inside the folder `edscorbot-angular` run the command `ng serve`.
+It will launch the microservice.
 If the service starts correctly, you should see the message such as:

     ```
      ** Angular Live Development Server is listening on localhost:PORT ...